AbhishekGautam01/docs/system-design/hld/netflix/netflix-arch-review.md

         * Video processing and transcoding (purpose-built tools by Netflix)
 <br/>

-* **OPENCONNECT CDN**
+* **OPEN CONNECT CDN**
-    * It is a network of servers called Open Connect Appliances (OCAs) oprimized for storing and streaming large videos.
+    * It is a network of servers called Open Connect Appliances (OCAs) optimized for storing and streaming large videos.
     * These OCAs are placed inside Internet Service Providers (ISPs) amd Internet Exchange Locations(IXPs) network around the world
-    * OCAs are reponsible for streaming videos directly to the clients.
+    * OCAs are responsible for streaming videos directly to the clients.

 ### Playback Architecture
 * On Press of play button, Client talks to Both Backend on AWS and OCAs on netflix CDN to stream videos.
 ![PlaybackArchitecture](./img/0_s6VqGsfmWUGlG8vD.jpg)
 <br/>

-1. OCAs constantly send health reports about thier workload status, routability and available videos to Cache Control Service running in AWS EC2 in order for Playback Apps to update the latest healthy OCAs to clients.
+1. OCAs constantly send health reports about their workload status, routability and available videos to Cache Control Service running in AWS EC2 in order for Playback Apps to update the latest healthy OCAs to clients.
 2. A Play request is sent from the client device to Netflix's Playback Apps service running on AWS EC2 to get URLs for streaming videos.
 3. Playbacks apps service must determine that Play request would be valid in order to view the particular video.
 Such validations would check subscriber's plan, licensing of video in different countries, etc.
 4. Playback Apps service talks to steering service also running in AWS EC2 to get the list of appropriate OCAs servers of the requested video.
 Steering service uses the client’s IP address and ISPs information to identify a set of suitable OCAs work best for that client.